NCBI-Codeathons/nds1-team-2-design-package/README.md

 NCBI-themed [USWDS](https://designsystem.digital.gov/)!

-- USWDS settings are overridden in `/_uswds-theme.scss`.
+- USWDS theme settings are set to NCBI defaults in `/_ncbi-theme.scss`.
 - Roboto has been installed as the default font.
-- Color themes based on specification at https://www.ncbi.nlm.nih.gov/style-guide/basics/colors/
+- Color themes follow the NCBI specification at https://www.ncbi.nlm.nih.gov/style-guide/basics/colors/

 ## Requirements